 After arrival and check-in at the lovely Borneo Nature Lodge on the Kinabatangan River, where we will stay for two nights, we will embark in the late afternoon on our first birding river cruise.

 The Kinabatangan Wildlife Sanctuary is now within the purview of the Sabah Wildlife Department.
 Despite ever-encroaching oil palm plantations the original lowland forests and mangrove swamps near the coast have largely survived, providing sanctuary for a population of Saltwater Crocodiles and containing some of Borneo’s highest concentrations of wildlife.
-Of special note are Borneo’s indigenous Proboscis Monkey, Bornean Orangutan, Asian Elephant (the subspecies occurring here possibly a full species: Bornean Pygmy Elephant), and the endemic Borneo River Shark.
+Of special note are Borneo’s indigenous Proboscis Monkey, Bornean Orangutan, and Asian Elephant (the subspecies occurring here possibly a full species: Bornean Pygmy Elephant).
 We will be looking for as many of these unique animals during our time on the river, and this sanctuary is also well known for its prolific birdlife.

-Some of our main avian targets on the Kinabatangan River are the endemic Bornean subspecies of Black Magpie, a slate of glittering kingfishers including Collared Kingfisher, Rufous-collared Kingfisher, Ruddy Kingfisher, Stork-billed Kingfisher, Banded Kingfisher, Blue-eared Kingfisher, and Blue-banded Kingfisher, plus Red-naped Trogon, Scarlet-rumped Trogon, and Hooded Pitta.
-If we are very lucky we will also find a huge target bird, the enigmatic, rare, and just plain tough endemic Bornean Ground Cuckoo.
+Some of our main avian targets on the Kinabatangan River include Bornean Black Magpie, Collared Kingfisher, Rufous-collared Kingfisher, Ruddy Kingfisher, Stork-billed Kingfisher, Banded Kingfisher, Blue-eared Kingfisher, and Malayan Blue-banded Kingfisher, along with Red-naped Trogon, Scarlet-rumped Trogon, and Hooded Pitta.
+If we are very lucky, we will also find a huge target bird, the enigmatic, rare, and just plain tough endemic Bornean Ground Cuckoo.